 Hawaii activists get ready for start of work on telescope

-Native Hawaiian groups vowed to protect Hawaii's tallest mountain from an attempt to resume construction of a giant telescope.
+Hundreds of demonstrators are gathered at the base of Hawaii's tallest mountain to protest the construction of a giant telescope on land that some Native Hawaiians consider sacred.

-They vowed to gather peacefully at the base of Mauna Kea.
-The road to the summit will be closed Monday morning as trucks carrying construction equipment start to make their way to the peak.
+State and local officials will try to close the road to the summit of Mauna Kea on Monday morning to allow trucks carrying construction equipment to make their way to the top.

+Officials say anyone breaking the law will be prosecuted.
+Protesters who blocked the roadway during previous attempts to begin construction have been arrested.

-Scientists hope the massive telescope they plan to build atop Mauna Kea, a world-renowned location for astronomy, will help them peer back to the time just after the Big Bang and answer fundamental questions about the universe.
+Scientists hope the massive telescope they planned for the site — a world-renowned location for astronomy — will help them peer back to the time just after the Big Bang and answer fundamental questions about the universe.

-But the site where they plan to build is considered sacred by some Native Hawaiians— a realm of gods and a place of worship and prayer.
+But some Native Hawaiians consider the land holy, as a realm of gods and a place of worship.

-State officials say anyone breaking the law will be arrested.
-Protesters have been arrested during previous construction attempts.
+Groups of activists sang and prayed at the base of the mountain on Sunday afternoon.
+They declared the area, which is well off the highway at the intersection of the mountain's access road, a place of refuge and safety.

+"This is Hawaiian homelands," Kealoha Pisciotta, one of the protest leaders, said.
+"We're clearly out of their way, we're not obstructing anything, everyone is in ceremony."

 The project already has been delayed by years of legal battles and demonstrations, drawing attention from the likes of "Aquaman" actor Jason Momoa, who has Native Hawaiian ancestry and has voiced opposition to the telescope.